Skip to main content

 Using and Configuring AIDE

-Since Nitrux 2.6.0, the distribution’s root directory is immutable by default; however, in Nitrux 2.8.1, the distribution includes the Advanced Intrusion Detection Environment or AIDE as an additional security feature.
+Since Nitrux 2.6.0, the distribution’s root directory has been immutable by default; however, in Nitrux 2.8.1, the distribution includes the Advanced Intrusion Detection Environment (AIDE) as an additional security feature.
 “AIDE is an intrusion detection system that detects changes to files on the local system.
 It creates a database from the regular expression rules that it finds from the config file.”
 AIDE can also be configured to monitor other directories; please check the AIDE manual.

 To start using AIDE, run the following command.
 The command below will create the database AIDE uses to compare file changes.